Itinerary Builder: How to build a basic Itinerary in Wetu

 The Review is broken into 3 sections, namely:

-- Itinerary Overview - this is a summary of the first 2 steps
+- Itinerary Overview - this is a summary of the Itinerary Details and Accommodation steps

 - Travel Details - this is a summary of the Route Builder step